nicotsou/nicotsou.com/content/talks/you-dont-know-ts/index.md

 TypeScript has changed the software industry, and it has become the de-facto way of delivering JS applications.

 Allow me to introduce you once again to TS.
 This time, we will focus on the most common misconceptions about the language.
-We will talk about its powerful features, that set it apart from any other programming language out there.
+We will talk about its powerful features that set it apart from any other programming language out there.

-I will share with you my mental model about types, to help you navigate the type universe and make the right decisions about your code.
+I will share with you my mental model about types to help you navigate the type universe and make the right decisions about your code.

 ## Key Topics Covered